-Admission Procedures for Freshman and Transfer Applicants
+Admission Procedures for Applicants

-Individuals interested in admission to an undergraduate program at ASU need to have the following items on file at
+Individuals interested in admission to an undergraduate program at ASU must have the following items on file at Undergraduate Admissions (non-U.S. citizens should see

-Undergraduate Admissions (non-U.S. citizens should see "International Student Admissions," page 64, for additional requirements): the required application, fee, official transcripts, and test scores.
+"International Student Admissions," page 70, for additional requirements): the required application, fee, official transcripts, and test scores.

 Application for Admission.
-Prospective students must complete and sign the Application for Undergraduate Admission.
+Prospective students must complete the Application for Undergraduate Admission.
 As with other state-supported colleges and universities, ASU distinguishes between resident and nonresident students with regard to tuition.
 Residents of Arizona are required to provide residency information, which is part of the admission application.
 Any student who does not provide residency information is classified as a nonresident for tuition purposes.
 For more information, call Residency Classification at 480/965-7712.

-Students who are admitted for a specific semester and do not enroll must submit a new application (and application fee for nonresident applicants) if they wish to apply for a subsequent semester.
+Students who do not enroll for the semester for which they were admitted must submit a new application (and application fee for nonresident applicants) if they wish to apply for a subsequent semester.
 All documents are destroyed one year after the semester for which the student has applied if the student is not enrolled in a degree program.

-Any misrepresentation or falsification on the admission application, including failure to report any college or university attendance, is cause for cancellation of admission enrollment and/or any credits earned.
+Any misrepresentation or falsification on the admission application, including failure to report any college or university attendance, is cause for cancellation of admission and enrollment and/or any credits earned.